Frequently Asked Questions

 - 4 are estuarine

 - 64 of the 342 affected waterbodies are not crossed by the centerline of the pipeline but are located within temporary rights of way or temporary work areas

 Impacts to aquatic, plant and animal species will be avoided and minimized through the following:

-- Larger rivers crossed by the project, including the Coos, Umpqua, Coquille, Rogue and Klamath Rivers, will be crossed using Horizontal Directional Drilling which allows the pipeline to be placed deep (approximately 75 feet or more) below the riverbed to avoid impacts to the river.
+- Major waterbody crossings include five via horizontal directional drilling: two Coos Bay crossings as well as the Coos, Rogue and Klamath Rivers, will be crossed using Horizontal Directional Drilling and one crossing of the South Umpqua River using a Direct Pipe which allows the pipeline to be placed deep (approximately 50 feet or more) below the riverbed to avoid impacts to the waterbody.

 Safety is a core value, and the safety of the public and our workers on this pipeline is one of the highest priorities.
 We have incorporated measures into the design of the pipeline that will provide for added safety of the system.
 These measures include:

 - Automated mainline valves with pressure monitoring and remote shut off